Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 You can read more about open source here [opensource.org].
 The related concept of F

+Its been commented on that Swift tutorials look IDENTICAL to Groovy tutorials to the point that you even use the same variable names in examples (http://glaforge.appspot.com/article/apple-s-swift-programming-language-inspired-by-groovy).
+When created a Python to Swift converter, I responded 'wouldn't it have been easier to do a 'Swift to Groovy' converter???
+To which developers replied, well naturally.

+So how much of Swift was inspired by Groovy?
+Both come from more high-end language and look and act almost

 What hardware is used for workstations at apple?
-(Score:4, Interesting)
+(Score:3, Interesting)

 What hardware is used for workstations at apple?